flatironinstitute/sciware/21_IntroGithub/day1.md

 </code></pre>

-## Upload the folder contents to Github
+## Upload the folder contents to GitHub

-Use the `git push` command to upload the committed changes to the Github repo.
+Use the `git push` command to upload the committed changes to the GitHub repo.

 <pre  style="font-size:1.1em; margin-top:-20px"> <code data-trim data-noescape style="margin-top:-20px">> git push origin main
 </code></pre>